Money from the Perspectives of Henry George and the Chicago Plan

 In a series of four lectures, Dan Sullivan discusses how this proposal is superior to any other monetary reform plan, including private currencies, local currencies, public banking, and modern monetary theory.

 Instructor: Dan Sullivan

 Location: Online via Zoom

 Note: This is an online event.
-Access information for Zoom will be made available the day of each session.
+After registration, the Zoom link, along with the Meeting ID and Passcode, will be provided via email the day of each session.